 Average Salaries for Different Types of Nurses

-A licensed vocational nurse (LVN) or licensed practical nurse (LPN) is one of the lowest paid jobs within the nursing field.
+• A licensed vocational nurse (LVN) or licensed practical nurse (LPN) is one of the lowest-paid jobs within the nursing field.
 Job responsibilities are typically similar for LVN and LPNs.
-California and Texas use the term LVN, while the rest of the country uses LPN.
+California and Texas use the term LVN, while the rest of the country uses the designation LPN.
 These positions also have the lowest educational requirements.

-While LVN/LPN roles don’t always require a college education, there are usually state-approved training certification programs, most taking one year; that aspiring LVN/LPNs must complete along with passing the NCLEX-PN examination for state licensing.
-The average salary for LVN/LPNs as of July 2019 was $46,584 a year or $21.73 an hour .
+While LVN/LPN roles don’t always require a college education, there are usually state-approved training certification programs.
+Most of these courses take aspiring LVN/LPNs one year to complete, and then they must pass the NCLEX-PN examination for state licensing.
+How much does a nurse make a year with this kind of credential?
+The average salary for LVN/LPNs as of 2023 was about $50,580 annually.

-Aspiring registered nurses (RN) typically need a bachelor’s or associate’s degree from an accredited program.
+• Aspiring registered nurses (RN) typically need a bachelor’s or associate’s degree from an accredited program.
 There are also some accelerated programs available and some second degree programs for students who already have a bachelor’s degree in another field.

 Average Salaries and Location

 Here’s another factor that can impact the average nurse’s salary: location.
 After all, wages and overall cost of living can vary dramatically depending on whether you live in, say, a small town or close to a pricey urban center.

 Check this chart to see how average nurse salaries compare state by state.
 Note that these figures reflect LPN salaries, which are at the lower end of the spectrum, but they can give you an idea of how much nurses make by location.
 This could be good information to consider when deciding where to practice.